craftingcity/The-Known-World/Prenotes Feb 14 25.md

 14 - ~~Wren~~
 10 - **WHITE**

 They fought hard against the Fallen, holding fast in the face of certain harm.
+Wren ended up dying, but we made it out of the contact okay - thank the gods for Isiopara.

 We leave our heroes on the date of ...
 AF, as they ...